Nkroful

 Nkroful is a village and the capital of the Ellembelle District in the Western Region of Ghana, located near Axim in the Nzema East Municipal.
 The village is the birthplace of Kwame Nkrumah, Ghana's first president.

 History

 The village of Nkroful was once under the Western Nzema Kingdom, which dates back to 1470.
 It is now under the Eastern Nzema Traditional Area.
 Kwesie Kutuah was the first known chief of the village in 1911.

 As of 2023, the family head of Nkroful is Abusuapanyinli Senza Erzah and the Chief of Nkroful is Nana Kwasi Kutuah V.

 Geography

 Location

-Nkroful stands inland 5 km (3 miles) from the coastal highway, from the Essiama town junction turnoff.
+Nkroful stands inland 5 km (3 miles) from the coastal highway at the Essiama town junction turnoff.

 Climate

 The village lies in the semi-equatorial climatic zone of West Africa.
 It experiences all-year round rainfall with the high amounts occurring between May and June.

 Education

-The village only have one senior high school, Nkroful Agricultural Senior High School, which was established in 1972.
+The village only has one senior high school, the Nkroful Agricultural Senior High School, which was established in 1972.